 - Slope your fence at an angle with the top pointing away from your garden.

 - Vegetation growing through your fence will decrease effectiveness.

 While there are a lot of products designed to deter deer, the best deterrent is wise plant selections.
 Herbivores eat plants in order of how much they like them.
 If food supply is ample, the less-liked plants will be the least likely to be eaten.
-Therefore, the most effective means of managing a deer problem is to use plants deer dislike.
-The good news is deer have “favorite” foods and staying away from those plants will reduce the likelihood for visits.
+Therefore, the most effective means of using deer-resistant gardening to manage a problem is to use plants deer dislike.
+The good news is deer have “favorite” foods and staying away from those plants will reduce the likelihood of visits.

 Unfortunately, many of the plants deer like to eat have become some of the most-common landscape plants.
 However, there are many plants that deer will almost never eat which will add beauty and variety to your garden.
-Below are possibilities for a beautiful deer resistant garden and some deer favorites that you may want to avoid.
+Below are possibilities for beautiful deer-resistant gardening as well as some deer favorites that you may want to avoid.

 Plants Rarely Eaten by Deer